 For full audio of our interview with writer/director Ricky Tollman, click here.

-Run This Town tells the truth in theatres on Friday, March 6th, 2020.
+Run This Town tells the truth on VOD on Tuesday, April 21st, 2020.